 A nova has appeared in the constellation of Cassiopeia.
 Novae are stars that suddenly undergo an increase in brightness of typically over a thousand-fold, so what looks like a new star appears.
 In this case, the nova is 8th magnitude, which is visible using binoculars.
-The star is likely to fade over a period of weeks.
+But while the star was expected to fade, it has remained almost constant in brightness.

 Recent observations suggest that the star is remaining at close to its discovery brightness of about magnitude 7.8.
-Many novae decline rapidly in brightness within days of their peak, but this nova is not showing any signs of doing this after a week of observation and may be in the rare class with a flat-topped light curve.
+As of 17 April, observations show that it is currently only about 0.2 magnitude fainter.
+Many novae decline rapidly in brightness within days of their peak, but this nova is not showing any signs of doing this after nearly a month of observation and may be in the rare class with a flat-topped light curve.
 The reasons for the difference are unknown.
 So this object will continue to be of interest to astronomers and it is well worth watching over a period of time.

 The object was discovered on 18 March by Japanese amateur astronomer Yuji Nakamura, who reported it to Japan’s national observatory.
 It has been confirmed as a nova on the basis of its spectrum.
 The nova is at RA 23h 24m 47.60s, Dec +61º 11′ 14.0″ (Epoch 2000.0)